 (Genomics, Deep Learning)

-Postdoc done at LISN, Paris-Saclay University (2021-2023) on generating artificial human genomes and deep generative models in genomics.
+Postdoc completed at LISN, Paris-Saclay University (2021-2023) on generating artificial human genomes and deep generative models in genomics.

 (Mathematical Statistics)